rjfreedman/CSC-331-631/README.md

 ###----------------------------------------------------------------------------
 ###----------------------------------------------------------------------------

-### The following is an abbreviated manual to assist developers in running
+### The following is a manual to assist developers in running this web
-###   this web application and understanding requirements of the application.
+###   application and understanding requirements of the application.
 ###   Note that all code (both client- and server-side) is extensively
-###   commented.
+###   commented, as well.

 ###----------------------------------------------------------------------------
 ###----------------------------------------------------------------------------